Hypogonadism

 Offers Telehealth

 Mohit Khera, M.D., M.B.A., M.P.H., Associate Professor, is the Director of the Laboratory for Andrology Research at McNair Medical Institute, Baylor College of Medicine.
 He is also the Medical Director of the Executive Health Program at Baylor.
 Dr. Khera is a Board-certified urologist specializing in male infertility, male and female sexual dysfunction, and declining testosterone levels in aging men.
 Dr. Khera's research focuses on the efficacy of botulinum toxin type A in treating Peyronie's disease as well as genetic and epigenetic studies on post-finasteride syndrome patients and testosterone replacement therapy.
 Dr. Khera is rated as an Elite provider by MediFind in the treatment of Hypogonadism.
-His top areas of expertise are Hypogonadism, Peyronie Disease, Erectile Dysfunction (ED), Hormone Replacement Therapy (HRT), and Prostatectomy.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Hypogonadism, Peyronie Disease, Erectile Dysfunction (ED), Hormone Replacement Therapy (HRT), and Prostatectomy.
+Dr. Khera is currently accepting new patients.

 Learn about our expert tiers